 In 1776, after taking part in the successful pursuit of Indians who had captured Daniel Boone's and Richard Callaway's daughters, Nathan Reid—who was born to Pennsylvania Irish parents on Rockfish River in Virginia—loaned Samuel Henderson his own hunting shirt so Henderson would not have to marry Betsey Callaway in one that had become "threadbare [because of] time and rough usage."
 In Kentucky, as in Tennessee, purely protective garments like hunting shirts—ripped by brush and stained by grease and blood—would have been left out of inventories of personal property.

 Even if it hadn't been common practice for Indians to strip victims of useable clothing, Cohee and Quaker burial customs—their objection to fancy funerals and stone markers—meant victims of Indian attack were usually buried on the spot where they died, with the clothes they died in.
 A 1782 burial party from French Lick removed a tomahawk from Joseph Freeland's cheekbone before burying his body "as well as we could."
 Freeland had gone into Stoner's Lick Creek to wash off ticks he had picked up while skinning deer, and afterward had "got his breeches on and was ... puting his shirt on [when] the Indians shot him down."
-Against such odds it's a wonder hunting shirts ever found their way into inventories.
-A few do appear, however.
+Against the odds, a few hunting shirts did find their way into inventories.
 One was listed with Solomon Kendrick's "2 coats, four pair drawers ...
 3 shirts, and silver buckles" after he was killed on Clinch River in 1782.

-Arnow likewise misinterpreted the pairs of drawers she found in inventories.
-These were not underpants, although men sometimes wore them under trousers.
-In reality they were breeches worn in plain sight to just below the knee.
+Kendrick's drawers were not underpants, although men sometimes wore them under trousers.
+They were knee breeches or "small clothes," worn most often in plain sight.
 William Row wore "drawers ... of coarse country linen" with "leggins" of the same material when he ran away in 1776 from "the levels of Green brier" near present Lewisburg, W.Va.
-He also took a "waistcoat of [almost white] linen," obviously not one of the quilted silk vests Arnow imagined them to be.
-Most waistcoats of the period were not items of fine dress, but could be any garment that covered the upper body to the waist, frequently made of wool or flannel, and often with sleeves like a jacket.
+He also took a "waistcoat of [almost white] linen" that was obviously not an item of fine dress.
+The waistcoat of the period could be any garment, no matter how plain, that covered the upper body to the waist.
+They were frequently made of wool or flannel, and often with sleeves like a jacket.

 To understand just how backwoodsmen dressed we must try to see them through eighteenth century eyes; something Harriet Arnow did not do, or she would have understood that the rawhide "overals" a Captain Budd had made for him in 1784 along with a pair of "mockersons" on Big Creek of Holston River did not include straps and a bib like the denim overalls of twentieth century hill farmers.
 They were coarse trousers like the "leather pants" hunter William Baker wore in 1790 when an "enraged" buffalo bull hooked his thigh and tossed him through the air on the banks of Cumberland River below present Palmyra, Tenn.